MattAgn/Personal-Diary-App/README.md

-# Lyynk diary test app
+# Diary test app

+## Description

+This is a small diary app built with Expo and Tamagui made for a technical interview.

 ## Get started